 Moreover, it comes with an impressive 144Hz refresh rate and a 1ms response time making it a great option for smooth, competitive Weekend League gameplay on FIFA for example.

-On the whole, this is a great monitor, not just for sports, but for all your gaming needs, and should definitely be ideal for the ultimate FIFA 22 session.
+On the whole, this is a great monitor, not just for sports, but for all your gaming needs.

-Best 4K Monitor For Sports Games - LG UltraGear 27GN850
+Best 4K gaming monitor for sports games - LG UltraGear 27GN850

-The 144Hz refresh rate should be more than suitable for sports and the impressive 1ms response time will most likely help you perform to your best on games such as NBA 2K22 where you're typically involved in the fast-paced action.
+The 144Hz refresh rate should be more than suitable for sports and the impressive 1ms response time will most likely help you perform to your best during fast-paced action.

-Also, the LG UltraGear comes with some nice additional features such as G-Sync compatibility to help reduce screen tearing and stuttering for a far smoother and faster gaming ride.
+Also, the monitor comes with some nice additional features such as G-Sync compatibility to help reduce screen tearing and stuttering for a far smoother and faster gaming ride.

-Best 240Hz Monitor For Sports Games - AOC Gaming C32G2ZE
+Best 240Hz gaming monitor for sports games - AOC Gaming C32G2ZE

-Moreover, it has been designed with smoothness in mind thanks to the 240Hz refresh rate plus FreeSync Premium and Nvidia G-Sync so it will likely showcase the rapid action of NHL without a stutter and should, therefore, be a part of everything you need for NHL 22.
+Moreover, it has been designed with smoothness in mind thanks to the 240Hz refresh rate plus FreeSync Premium and Nvidia G-Sync so it will likely showcase the rapid action of NHL, for instance, without a stutter.

-Best 144Hz Monitor For Sports Games - BenQ Mobiuz
+Best 144Hz gaming monitor for sports games - BenQ Mobiuz EX2510

 If you're searching for something in the 144Hz range compatible with both the 120Hz PlayStation 5 and Xbox Series X/S, then the BenQ Mobiuz might be your answer.